Sake: Oldest sake brewery

-The oldest sake brewing company still in operation, as confirmed by historical documents, is the Sudo Honke in Kasama, Ibaraki, founded in 1141 during the Heian Period (794–1185).
+The oldest sake brewing company still in operation, as confirmed by historical documents, is the Sudo Honke in Kasama, Ibaraki, founded in 1141 during the Heian period (794–1185).
 Sudō Honke was also the first sake brewery to sell both namazake and hiyaoroshi.
 Hiyaoroshi refers to sake that is finished in winter, pasteurized once in early spring, stored and aged for a little while during the summer, and shipped in the fall without being pasteurized a second time.

 In terms of excavated archaeological evidence, the oldest known sake brewery is from the 15th century near an area that was owned by Tenryū-ji, in Ukyō-ku, Kyoto.
 Unrefined sake was squeezed out at the brewery, and there are about 180 holes (60 cm wide, 20 cm deep) for holding storage jars.
 A hollow (1.8 meter wide, 1 meter deep) for a pot to collect drops of pressed sake and 14th-century Bizen ware jars were also found.
-It is estimated to be utilized until the Onin War (1467–1477).
-Sake was brewed at Tenryū-ji during the Muromachi Period (1336–1573).
+It is estimated to be utilized until the Ōnin War (1467–1477).
+Sake was brewed at Tenryū-ji during the Muromachi period (1336–1573).